When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “I almost kissed your folks, they’re so nice,” Jack gushes.

 “Don’t get carried away.
 I might get jealous.”

 Max is sniffing Jack and poking his pockets.
 Very little trace of THC on him.

 “You’re going cold turkey, Max.
 The pot connection is closed.”

 He whines and makes us take him outside.
 After doing his business/dump, he tries to drag us to Robby’s.
 We take him upstairs to my room.
-He lays in the corner and pouts.
+He lies in the corner and pouts.